Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to simplifying or summarizing a lengthy explanation.
-The phrase is figurative because it implies reducing a complex story into a concise version, not about shortening a literal story.
+The idiom is figurative because it implies reducing a complex story into a concise version, not about shortening a literal story.

 Origin: